MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/uwp.md

 Please follow the [Getting Started](~/sdk/getting-started/uwp.md) section if you haven't set up the SDK in your application yet.

 > [!IMPORTANT]
+> * Crash reporting is enabled only on devices running Windows 10 Creators update or more recent (version 10.0.15063).
-> Crash reporting on windows requires the app to be distributed through the Windows Store.
+> * Crash reporting on Windows requires the app to be distributed through the Microsoft Store.

-> [!NOTE]
-> Crashes will only be sent if the device is plugged in to power, this includes phones.
+> * Crashes will only be sent if the device is plugged in to power, this includes phones.
+> * Crashes sent via application associated with the Microsoft Store but not installed from the Microsoft Store (like when using bundle directly, which includes installing via App Center portal) will appear on the portal without the symbols (no method names or class names).

 ### Users consent to send a crash log